moetunes/Nextwm/README.md

  *Fullscreen mode*(which you'll know when you see it)

- All accessible with keyboard shortcuts defined in the config.h file.
+ All accessible with keyboard shortcuts defined in key.conf file.

  * The window *W* at the top of the stack can be resized on a per desktop basis.
  * Changing a tiling mode or window size on one desktop doesn't affect the other desktops.